NSS-Day-Cohort-69/git-poetry-tardis/README.md

 Next, replace the word "red" in the first line with "pink" and save the file.
 In the terminal type `git add .`, then `git commit -m "roses are now pink"`, then `git push origin make-roses-pink` to add, commit and then push the changes, still staying within our new branch.

 Now, anyone should be able to view the new branch with its changes.
 Refresh the github page (with the **code** tab selected at the top) and you should have a dropdown with **main** selected.
-Clicking that dropdown, you can now select the new `make-roses-pink` branch to view the files, and click on the story.txt file to see its updated contents.
+Clicking that dropdown, you can now select the new `make-roses-pink` branch to view the files, and click on the story.txt(?) file to see its updated contents.

 Also, at the top of the code overview page, there should be a new message with a green **Compare and Pull Request** button.
 Whoever made the changes should click this button to look over all the changes.
 This page shows a **diff** view, which uses color-coded formatting to compare the differences between the versions.
 If this looks OK, click **Create Pull Request** to start merging these changes back to the main branch.